928

 The 1979 space lego catalogue

-When they returned to Wellington some weeks later (in a short-bodied 747, landing at Wellington airport, can you imagine it?!), it turned out 928 was no longer being produced.
+When they returned to Wellington some weeks later (in a short-bodied 747, landing at Wellington airport, if you can imagine such a thing these days), it turned out 928 was no longer being available.
 Instead they picked up 6980, 928’s grand successor.
-(So expensive was the set that it was supposed to be my birthday and Christmas present combined.
+(So expensive was this set that it was supposed to be my birthday and Christmas present combined.
 My parents seemed to have forgotten this come December, luckily.)

-Now 6980 was a pretty decent ship (lucky boy, so much privilege, etc), and it did have more going on than 928 (a detachable science lab, a twin cockpit, and what looked like four cannons sticking out at the front).
-And yet it lacked the angular, solid seriousness of the earlier dreadnaught.
+Now 6980 was a pretty decent ship and it did have more going on than 928 (a detachable science lab, a twin cockpit, and what looked like four cannons sticking out at the front).
+And yet it lacked the angular, minimalist, solid seriousness of the earlier dreadnaught.
 So 928 remained lodged in a more wistful ventricle of my heart, and for many years afterwards (indeed, even into my late teens!)
 I would periodically attempt to build the most faithful of version of 928 I could from the lego pieces I had.
 I did a decent job, but I was never going to get there.
-6980 turned out to be the last lego set I acquited as a child.
+6980 turned out to be the last lego set I acquired as a child.
 Thinking about it now, I’m not sure if my parents felt I already had enough, or if I lost interest in acquiring more sets.
 Probably a bit of both.

 Space lego model 6980